Recession Terms Word Search

 BAILOUT

 A bailout occurs when a government or financial institution provides emergency financial support to a failing company or financial system to prevent collapse.
-Bailouts are controversial because they use public funds to rescue private entities.
+Bailouts are controversial because they use public funds to rescue private entities, but they are often used to prevent wider economic damage from systemic failures.

 DEFLATION

 Deflation is a sustained decrease in the general price level of goods and services.
-While lower prices sound beneficial, deflation is dangerous because it leads consumers to delay purchases, reducing business revenue and causing layoffs.
+While it may seem beneficial, deflation is dangerous because it leads consumers to delay purchases (expecting lower prices), which reduces business revenue, causes layoffs, and creates a downward spiral of economic activity.

 AUSTERITY

 Austerity refers to government policies of reducing public spending, raising taxes, or both to reduce budget deficits during economic downturns.
-Cutting spending during a recession can deepen the downturn by reducing aggregate demand.
+While intended to restore fiscal sustainability, austerity is controversial because cutting spending during a recession can deepen the downturn by reducing aggregate demand.

-Greece implemented severe austerity measures from 2010 to 2018 as a condition of EU bailouts, cutting pensions by 40% and government spending by over 25% — leading to 27% peak unemployment.
+Real example: Greece implemented severe austerity measures from 2010 to 2018 as a condition of EU bailouts, cutting pensions by 40%, wages by 30%, and government spending by over 25% — leading to 27% peak unemployment.

 LAYOFFS

 Layoffs are the temporary or permanent termination of employees by a company, typically to reduce costs during periods of declining revenue or economic uncertainty.
-Layoffs result from business conditions rather than employee performance.
+Unlike firings for cause, layoffs result from business conditions rather than employee performance.

 FORECLOSURE

 Foreclosure is the legal process by which a lender takes possession of a property when the borrower fails to make mortgage payments.
-Foreclosures spike during recessions as unemployment rises and homeowners can no longer afford their payments.
+Foreclosures spike during recessions as unemployment rises and homeowners can no longer afford their payments, often leading to significant declines in home values.

-During the 2008 financial crisis, over 10 million US homes were foreclosed between 2006 and 2014 — the largest wave of foreclosures in American history — devastating entire neighborhoods.
+Real example: During the 2008 financial crisis, over 10 million US homes were foreclosed between 2006 and 2014 — the largest wave of foreclosures in American history — devastating entire neighborhoods and communities.

 DEPRESSION

 An economic depression is an extreme and prolonged recession characterized by very high unemployment, major declines in GDP, deflation, banking crises, and widespread business failures.
-Depressions are far more severe than recessions.
+Depressions are rarer and far more severe than recessions, typically lasting many years.

-The Great Depression (1929–1939) saw US GDP fall 30%, unemployment reach 25%, and thousands of banks fail.
-It took World War II mobilization and massive government spending to restore full employment.
+Real example: The Great Depression (1929–1939) saw US GDP fall 30%, unemployment reach 25%, and thousands of banks fail.
+It took World War II mobilization and massive government spending to finally restore full employment.

 STIMULUS

-Economic stimulus consists of government actions — tax cuts, increased spending, or monetary easing — designed to boost aggregate demand and economic activity during downturns.
-Fiscal stimulus involves government spending; monetary stimulus involves central bank actions.
+Economic stimulus consists of government actions — such as tax cuts, increased spending, or monetary easing — designed to boost aggregate demand and economic activity during downturns.
+Fiscal stimulus involves government spending; monetary stimulus involves central bank actions like cutting interest rates.